libp2p/specs/pubsub/gossipsub/README.md

 When the router publishes a message that originates from the router itself (at the application layer), then it proceeds similar to the payload reaction:
-- it forwards the message to every peer in `peers.floodsub[topic]`.
+- It forwards the message to every peer in `peers.floodsub[topic]`.
-- if it is subscribed to the topic, then it must have a set of peers in `mesh[topic]`, to which the message is forwarded.
+- If it is subscribed to the topic, then it must have a set of peers in `mesh[topic]`, to which the message is forwarded.
-- if it is not subscribed to the topic, it then forwards the message to the peers in `fanout[topic]`.
+- If it is not subscribed to the topic, it then forwards the message to the peers in `fanout[topic]`.
 If this set is empty, it chooses `D` peers from `peers.gossipsub[topic]` to become the new `fanout[topic]` peers and forwards to them.